TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/release-notes/cloud.md

   <li>
     <details>
       <summary>
-        UX Improvement: Redirect to Activity by API Section from the Monitoring Page
+        UX Improvement: Redirect to activity by API section from the monitoring page
       </summary>
       Users are now redirected to the "Activity by API" section in the Tyk Dashboard upon clicking on the Control Plane (CP) name within the Cloud Monitoring page.
 This update provides a more seamless transition for users needing detailed activity insights directly from the monitoring interface.